 A good set of QMS tools will allow you to publish files to an Extranet where your manufacturing partner can access all the relevant documentation they will need to produce your product.

-Following launch, your QMS will also need to be capable of capturing customer complaints and feedback, with a proper mechanism for triggering appropriate action (for example, product recall, incorporating new features for future releases etc).
+Following launch, your QMS will also need to be capable of capturing customer complaints and feedback, with a proper post-market surveillance mechanism for triggering appropriate action to ensure patient safety (for example taking preventive actions, product recall, incorporating new features for future releases etc).

 4 ways to build a medical device quality management system

-This process of ideating, designing and developing a medical device is hugely complex, with many moving parts, documentation requirements and regulatory hurdles to overcome.
+This process of ideating, designing and developing medical devices is hugely complex, with many moving parts, documentation requirements and regulatory hurdles to overcome.
+From concept development to clinical trials and medical device prototyping there's a huge amount of process and paperwork you have to document and control.

-We have listed only a few of the processes and requirements integral to the five phases, but they all demonstrate how central good document management will be to your eventual success.
+We have listed only a few of the requirements integral to the five phases, but they all demonstrate how central good document management practice will be to your eventual success.

 Implementing an eQMS that can ‘phase gate’ each stage of your device development project is vital.
 It needs to be able to store and collate documentation for approval by key stakeholders at key moments in the process.
 Without this you'll never be able to prove to regulators that you have the necessary controls in place to develop products that meet required quality standards.